dotnet/apireviews/2015-07-28-long-paths/README.md

 ## Overview

-In this API review we discussed how we want address long path limitations due to `MAX_PATH`.
+In this API review we discussed how we want to address long path limitations due to `MAX_PATH`.

 ## `MAX_PATH` Limitations